Year: 2010 | Players: 2-5 | Minutes: 25 | Ages: 8+

 - One of the best things about Hanabi is that strategies will differ from group to group; that is pretty much always means you have a good game on your table.
 Some people will attempt to turn each of their cards to try to remember what they are, while others will simply try to keep them in numeric and color order.

 - The four variants included in the rule book are a great addition to the game.
 You’ll eventually figure out a strategy that can get you high scores in the standard game, but it gets A LOT tougher once you add in one or more of the variants.
 It is an excellent challenge that takes the tension to another level.

-- One thing that we should warn you about is that Hanabi can be really frustrating, especially for new players.
+- One thing that I should warn you about is that Hanabi can be really frustrating, especially for new players.
 A lot of people have a tough time with memory and deduction games, so it’s important that everyone is patient early on.

 - Possibly the only people who shouldn’t get Hanabi are the ones who need theme in all of their games.
 There really is no theme in this game.
 Yes, it is a “fireworks card game,” but in reality you are just trying to help each other lay down the right cards.

 - It should also be pointed out that while there is plenty of cooperation in Hanabi, there is very little table talk (if you’re following the rules).
 That shouldn’t be an issue for most people, but it can take some getting used to.

 I highly recommend Hanabi for the reasons I noted above and because of the fact that there really are no other games like it.
-It is one of the best family games around and it is easily one of the best limited communication games, and it’s also a great choice for adult gaming groups that are looking for a fantastic filler game.
+It is one of the best family games around and it is easily one of the best limited communication games.
+It’s also a great choice for adult gaming groups that are looking for a fantastic filler game.
 There is a lot more game in this little box than there is in many board games that cost four or five times as much.